syncfusion-content/xamarin-docs/Xamarin/SfShimmer/Shimmer-Types.md

 ## Built-in types

-The different built-in shimmer types available in Shimmer are as follows:
+The following different built-in shimmer types are available in Shimmer:

 * [`Persona`]()
 * [`Profile`]()